solid-contrib/specification-tests/README.md

 #### `asTurtle()`
 Returns a string with the turtle representation of the set of rules in the WAC or ACP format.

+#### `asSparqlInsert()`
+Returns a string with the turtle representation of the set of rules in the WAC or ACP format wrapped as a SPARQL INSERT statement.
+This is only used for ACP.

 #### `parseTurtle(data, baseUri)`
 In the rare case where you want to manually construct an ACL document you may use this function to replace the content of an `AccessDataset` object and then apply it to a resource.